jpoindexter/clarity/docs/file_structure.md

 - Write **reusable AI processing logic inside `backend/services/`** for modularity.
 - Place **all automation scripts in `scripts/`** to avoid cluttering the backend.
 - Never store **API keys, credentials, or secrets in the codebase**—use `.env` files.
-- Ensure the `.env` file is stored in the root directory and contains all sensitive credentials, such as API keys and database URLs.
-This file should never be committed to version control.
+- Ensure the `.env` file is stored in the root directory for backend secrets and a separate `.env.local` file in `frontend/` for frontend environment variables.
+Neither should be committed to version control.

 🚀 **This structure is designed for maximum efficiency, scalability, and maintainability.**